cjc1103/Audio-Archive-Toolbox/README.md

  *     o shntool track length reports for 16 bit FLAC directory only
  *     Note: When verifying a compressed directory, the overwrite option is required
  *       to replace existing files
- *     o Information (info.txt) file will be recopied to subdirs with overwrite option
+ *     o Information (infotext) file will be recopied to subdirs with overwrite option
  *     o rewrite tags for all compressed audio formats (except opus and alac)
  * (3) Decompress FLAC format audio files to WAV format
  *     o Wav files will be output to the appropriate <bitrate> directory